Gizem-kaya/Character-Tree-Implementation/README.md

 # Tree
- A character tree algorithm implementation in C language
+ Implementation of a character tree algorithm in C language